 Packing for a day at Tallebudgera Creek

 I suggest taking a backpack filled with swimmers, towel, change of clothes, hiking shoes, snacks and water.
-If you are really prepared I would also suggest preparing for a BBQ down by the river.

 Getting to Tallebudgera Creek